SHAKESPEARE: Q&A with CEO Professor Simon Haines7 November 2019

 - Favourite Shakespeare performances?
 John Bell’s Hamlet in I think 1974!
 My daughter Catherine as Cleopatra in Oxford in 2011; my son Will as Timon at the Bondi Pavilion in 2008.

-- Favourite Shakespeare quotes?
+- Favourite Shakespeare line?
 Impossible question.
 Some random ones: Antony being a bit vain as he talks about getting older: “Though grey do something mingle with our younger brown”.
 Cleopatra: “Oh, my oblivion is a very Antony, and I am all forgotten”.
 Prospero’s “We are such stuff as dreams are made on, and our little life is rounded with a sleep”.
 Hamlet: “the native hue of resolution is sicklied o’er with the pale cast of thought”.
 Richard II: “I wasted time, and now doth time waste me”……

 Simon Haines is the editor of Shakespeare and Value, recently published in Routledge’s authoritative Shakespeare International Yearbook series.
 The volume contains one essay each by six major international Shakespearean scholars in addition to Simon’s two: the title essay, and a second contribution, on Measure for Measure, called “The Life of Pi”.
 Simon has also recently published a chapter on “Recognition in Shakespeare and Hegel” in Palgrave’s Shakespeare and Emotions, discussing Othello, King Lear and Antony and Cleopatra.